pg-spot-ops/pg-spot-operator/README.md

 Not a "real" K8s operator (yet, at least) - but based on similar concepts - user describes a desired state (manifests) and there's a reconciliation loop of sorts.

+A typical Postgres setup from zero takes about 2-3 minutes.

 # General idea

 * The user: